 Promote a story or collection

-Once your story or collection is published, the next step is to promote and socialize it.
+Once your item is published, the next step is to promote and socialize it.
 There are different promotion options available depending on the audience to which the content is shared.

 Content shared with everyone